MPI-Dortmund/cryolo/source/other/import_cryosparc.rst

 5. Activate :guilabel:`Ignore pose data`

 6. Click in :guilabel:`Queue Job`.
-You will see some warnings but can ignore them, its mostly that the STAR files do not include
+You will see some warnings but can ignore them, its mostly that the STAR files do not include CTF information.
+Your output should look similar to this:

  .. image:: ../img/cryosparc_output.png
     :width: 600